 Sometimes you may need to do an adjustment to a layer without affecting other layers.
 You will need to make it a Clipping Mask.
-Do this by clicking on the first symbol at the bottom (square with drop down arrow) of the Adjustment Layer you are using.
-This will just apply the Levels/Curves to the layer below only.
+Do this by clicking on the third symbol in, looks like a microphone or an arrow depending on your software.
+This will just apply the Levels/Curves to the layer below.